aramgg.com

 Item Checklist: Which On-Hit Effects Can Shiv Carry

-The video also extends the logic to items: if an item effect is on-hit, the new Shiv may carry it to bounced targets.
+Items also belong in the synergy check: if an item effect is on-hit, the new Shiv may carry it to bounced targets.
 Typical candidates include Blade of the Ruined King, Guinsoo’s Rageblade, Manamune/Muramana, Hydra items, Spellblade items, and some ability-triggered items.
 Treat this as an item checklist, not a fixed build order.

 Item TypeExamplesBest ContextCaution